 You’ve come up with an idea that’s filled with possibilities and you want to see how far you could take it.
 So how do you make it happen?
 How do you turn that idea into a business?

-Sarah Agboola and Yan Ting Choong were in this exact position 18 months ago after meeting at our 3 Day Startup program and coming up with a sticky idea.
+Sarah Agboola and Yan Ting Choong were in this exact position 18 months ago after meeting at our weekend startup bootcamp and coming up with a sticky idea.
 Both entered the program knowing they would eventually start their own business, but neither expected to stumble upon an idea that had so much potential, so soon.

-After getting encouraging feedback from the 3DS judges, Sarah and Ting wanted to take the idea one step further.
+After getting encouraging feedback from the bootcamp judging panel, Sarah and Ting wanted to take the idea one step further.
 18 months on, they have a functioning business with customers and revenue, that’s now their full-time job.

 Here they share the steps they took to build out their idea into a business.

 1. Continue to validate your idea and speak to potential customers